-We saw a disagreement between the modeling systems in the case of sediment record EN18208 ("Inconsistent sequence" - CS2), which we expected prior to the execution of our application, due to the scattered dating points in the original data.
-Vyse et al. (2020) linked this scatter of age data points observed in the interval between 282 and 755 cm of EN18208 to the redeposition of older carbon.
-They implied that to produce reliable age-depth model they had to exclude both OSL and radiocarbon dating points for these depths.
-However, our optimized combined model agrees with their established age-depth model and can reproduce the characteristics of the existing model by Vyse et al. (2020), without removing dating points.
-In addition, in three out of four cases, our proxy-derived lithology with its uncertainty matches the lithological boundaries set by the authors of the EN18208 study, according to criteria based on acoustic sub-bottomprofiling.
-Only the first original boundary (196 cm) is outside our confidence interval from 182 cm to 192 cm.
+their established age-depth model and can reproduce the characteristics of the existing model by Vyse et al. (2020a), without removing dating points.
+In addition, in three out of four cases, our proxy-derived lithology with its uncertainty matches the lithological boundaries set by the authors of the EN18208 study, according to criteria based on acoustic sub-bottom profiling.
+Only the first original boundary (196 cm) is outside our confidence interval from 182 to 192 cm.
 We still showed that our approach could set logical boundaries for sediment cores by solely relying on high-resolution proxy data.

-Despite a strong similarity between our optimized model and the existing model developed by Vyse et al. (2020), the highest score showed a low similarity value (0.0237) using our similarity scale from zero (no match) to one (perfect match).
+Despite a strong similarity between our optimized model and the existing model developed by Vyse et al. (2020a), the highest score showed a low similarity value (0.0237) using our similarity scale from 0 (no match) to 1 (perfect match).
 Although we chose the highest matching score to demonstrate LANDO's ability of filtering out disagreeing models, we do not support the strategy of choosing a single age-depth model with such a low matching score.
 Rather, users should investigate the cause of the scatter in the age determination data and/or change the default values within LANDO.
 For example, to deal with the scatter in the data, users can increase the Undatable parameter "bootpc" to a higher value - as suggested by Lougheed and Obrochta (2019) - to account for a higher uncertainty in the given data.
 For palaeoenvironmental reconstruction, users should also propagate these increased uncertainties into their proxy interpretation, which is often underrepresented (Lacourse and Gajewski, 2020; McKay et al., 2021).

 Even though LANDO can produce age-depth models for multiple sediment cores ("Multiple cores" - CS3), we must assume limitations in the geoscientific validity for some of the results.
 In a few cases, an optimization of age-depth models with independent proxy data would have been necessary, but such independent data were inaccessible or did not exist.
-As for these cases age-depth relationships between implemented modeling systems seem to disagree (see Figure S1 in the supplementary material), the results from our combined model might overor underestimate the true sedimentation rate.
-On the other hand, optimization using proxy data can reduce these biases.
+As for these cases age-depth relationships between implemented modeling systems seem to disagree (see Fig. S1 in the Supplement), the results from our combined model might